 This results in healthy clover and rich green grass.
-A vigorous stand of dutch white clover will fix a whopping 100-150 pounds of nitrogen per year depending on soil types and growing conditions.
+Did you know that a vigorous stand of Dutch white clover will fix a whopping 100-150 pounds of nitrogen per year depending on soil types and growing conditions?
 Clover also helps break down compacted soil, which minimizes the need to aerate your lawn.

 2. Clover Species Stay Green

 Depending on the region it’s planted, clover stays semi-green or evergreen.
 It retains its green color throughout the summer (except in extreme drought) and can stay green year-round in regions where winters aren’t that harsh like in the southern United States.